 1. Develop a clear customer onboarding process

 The first thing SaaS companies can do to boost their customer success strategy is to develop a concise customer onboarding process.

 Taking the time for onboarding means that customers have a full understanding of your product, the setup, and how they can get value from what you’re offering.
-It sets both sides up for success as you can be sure all of the questions and concerns are not only answered, but put to rest.
+It sets both sides up for success.
+You can be sure all of the questions and concerns are not only answered but also put to rest.

 Essentially, the earlier your SaaS company is incorporating customer success into its strategy — the better.